AdamBoley/Exam-Scores-Analysis/README.md

 In this section I will discuss the various notebooks created and populated in the course of the project.
 The notebooks themselves have appropriate commentary, but they are long and hence the commentary is spread out.
 Discussing the notebooks here also allows me to lay down my thinking behind each notebook.

-All of the notebooks were initially constructed from a single template that contains the code cells to set the working directory, and the markdown cells to outline the purpose of the notebook.
+All of the notebooks were initially constructed from a single template that contains the code cells to set the working directory, and the markdown cells outline objectives, inputs and outputs of the notebook, as well as any additional commentary.
 Each notebook is independent, and does not rely on any other notebook, though if you have forked this project or used it as a template, them you must run the first notebook before any others, so that you can download the data from Kaggle.

+Also note that I have structured and written the notebooks in the format of a person guiding another through their thought process, and as a result I use the royal *We*, as in "we see that..." or "we note that...".
+The intent is to guide the user through the notebooks, noting and explaining relevant items.
+It occurred to me late in development that it may have been more proper to use the impersonal format - "it is noted that..." - but by this time, changing the format would have been a difficult task.

 ### Data Collection Notebook